SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery: Experiments

 \subsection{Datasets for Pre-training}

 \paragraph{fMoW RGB} Functional Map of the World (fMoW) \cite{fMoW} is a dataset of high-resolution satellite image time series across the world, with a task of classification among 62 categories.

 \paragraph{fMoW Sentinel} We create a new dataset based on the fMoW RGB dataset.
 We collect all 13 frequency bands provided by Sentinel-2 (B1-12 and B8A) for the original fMoW locations, at some of the same times as fMoW images plus some extra times, for a total of 712,874 training images, 84,939 validation images, and 84,966 test images.
-More details of the two datasets are included in \ref{sec:dataset_extra}.
+More details are included in \cref{sec:dataset_extra}.